 The driver of a vehicle shall not back the same unless such movement can be made with reasonable safety and without interfering with other traffic.

 Parking.
-No person shall park a bicycle on any street except in a standing position against a curb or edge of roadway or sidewalk.
+No person shall park a bicycle on any street.

 Sidewalks.
 No person shall ride a bicycle on any sidewalk or within any sidewalk area except at a permanent or temporary driveway or upon the following sidewalks which have been designated bikeways: